The DNC roll call featured a musical salute to each state. Here's what your state chose

 Washington: Can’t Hold Us - Macklemore and Ryan Lewis

-The rapper is from Kent, Wash., while Ryan Lewis is from Spokane.
+The rapper is from Seattle, while Ryan Lewis is from Spokane, Wash.

 West Virginia: Take Me Home, Country Roads - John Denver